 Saturday, May 20, 2023

-JOIN US in San Francisco at Bird & Beckett!
-Denise Low, Art Beck, Art Goodtimes
+Zoom Replay: San Francisco's Bird & Beckett!
+Denise Low, Art Beck, Art Goodtimes--June 8, 2023

 June 8, 2023- 7 pm, Denise Low, Kansas Poet Laureate emerita, has won a Red Mountain Press award, NEH grants, and other recognition for her writings and research.
 She was president of the Associated Writing Programs board and is a founding board member of Indigenous Nations Poets.
 Her memoir The Turtle's Beating Heart: One Family's Story of Lenape Survival is from the University of Nebraska Press.
 She has articles and reviews in Unpapered: Native Writers on Identity; PostIndian Aesthetics; and Marsh Hawk Press’s Chapter One series.
 She has a close relationship to jackalopes and sighted Bigfoot with her husband.